nikitawootten/infra/README.md

 - [`mkHomes`](./lib/mkHomes.nix): Home-Manager configuration helper that generates Home-Manager and NixOS module compatible outputs and imports `user@hostname`-specific Home-Manager modules by path.
 - [`mkHosts`](./lib/mkHosts.nix): NixOS configuration helper that imports a corresponding Home-Manager configuration and imports `hostname`-specific NixOS modules by path.
-- [`mkPackageSet`](./lib/mkPackageSet.nix): Package and overlay helper that generates an overlay and package set given a set of derivations.
+- [`mkPackageSet`](./lib/mkPackageSet.nix): Package helper that generates a package set given a set of derivations.

 Refer to the [`flake.nix`](./flake.nix) for usage examples.